 Romance stories (at least the ones I’m going to discuss) fall in 1 of 2 categories:

-Whole Wheat Romance- these are the stories that uplift, leave you thinking.
+Whole Wheat Romance- these are the stories that nourish, leave you thinking.
 These stories have realistic characters, ones you become invested in.
-These romantic tales leave you feeling satisfied.
 Real romance stories are like a homemade chocolate chip cookie (the good kind, like my friend Becca makes).
 They are perfectly delicious, made of the real stuff… and no matter how many I eat, I NEVER regret it.
 I just want more.
 (Becca… if you are reading this… I can eat milk-soaked chocolate chip cookies in my current state… just saying).

 White Bread Romance- these are the stories made for binging, made for an occasional viewing– the type that usually leave viewers feeling indulged… and slightly disappointed with themselves.
-The iconic example is any movie made by Hallmark.
-Like cheap Little Debbie snacks or a cheap Chinese-American buffet, these stories seem like a good choice in the moment.
-So many trans fats and sugars, so much oil… five bites and the choice is regretted…
+The iconic example is any movie made by Hallmark (GUYS, I LOVE Hallmark).
+Like cheap Little Debbie snacks (I Love these too) or a cheap Chinese-American buffet (Guilty again), these stories seem like a good choice in the moment.
+So many trans fats and sugars, so much oil…

 So, in an ode to all that is good in the Real Romances, I’ve compiled a list of my TOP 10 WHOLE WHEAT ROMANCES, accompanied by their less worthy, less effort-watching partner, the WHITE BREAD ROMANCES… Let me know if you agree, and heaven forbid, I hope I don’t misplace one of your beloved stories….But remember, we all have weaknesses (one Little Debbie type snack).
-I’m only telling you what is and what is NOT good for your romantic souls.
-Remember, I’m an expert now, thanks to my broken jaw and countless hours of binging.
+I’m a self-proclaimed expert now, thanks to my broken jaw and countless hours of binging.

 DRUM ROLL… in no particular order…and with clips for your enjoyment…Whole Wheat vs. White Bread…